Opposition to United States involvement in the Vietnam War

-Many in the peace movement within the United States were children, mothers, or anti-establishment youth.
-Opposition grew with participation by the African-American civil rights, second-wave feminist movements, Chicano Movements, and sectors of organized labor.
-Additional involvement came from many other groups, including educators, clergy, academics, journalists, lawyers, physicians such as Benjamin Spock, and military veterans.
+Members of the peace movement within the United States at first consisted of many students, mothers, and anti-establishment youth.
+Opposition grew with the participation of leaders and activists of the civil rights, feminist, and Chicano movements, as well as sectors of organized labor.
+Additional involvement came from many other groups, including educators, clergy, academics, journalists, lawyers, military veterans, physicians (notably Benjamin Spock), and others.

-Their actions consisted mainly of peaceful, nonviolent events; few events were deliberately provocative and violent.
-In some cases, police used violent tactics against peaceful demonstrators.
-By 1967, according to Gallup polls, an increasing majority of Americans considered military involvement in Vietnam to be a mistake, echoed decades later by the then-head of American war planning, former Secretary of Defense Robert McNamara.
+Anti-war demonstrations consisted mostly of peaceful, nonviolent protests.
+By 1967, an increasing number of Americans considered military involvement in Vietnam to be a mistake.
+This was echoed decades later by former Secretary of Defense Robert McNamara.